seoheng/FU-Contrib-changingNotional/README.md

 	-- Description:	1.
 This stored procedure is called from MOS Reports Manager --              2.
 The purpose of the stored procedure is to retrieve and compute returns for futures --              3.
-The CRM Relative Portfolios NAV is bgn of day NAV --              4.
-Indicator to reflect exclusion of certain portfolios -- Change date: 2012-11-7 - (C001) To add Absolute Returns UT seedings into the hedging base
+The CRM Relative Portfolios NAV is bgn of day NAV -- Change date: 2016-09-26 - (C005) To take into account of daily changing notional values
-	-- Change date: 2012-11-7 - (C002) Deduct Asia Balanced portfolio invested units in TAE and TACB -- Change date: 2012-11-7 - (C003) Comment off removal of LT portfolio
-	-- Change date: 2016-09-6 - (C004) Overall rtn to change from additive to geometric methodology -- Change date: 2016-09-26 - (C005) To take into account of daily changing notional values
 	-- =======================================================================================================================================